midonet/k8s-midonet/doc/README.md

     $ pip install -U Sphinx

+[Reno](https://pypi.python.org/pypi/reno/1.3.1) is a tool that creates the Release Notes.
+It is also needed for the make command:

+    $ pip install -U reno

 To build the documenation in a specific format, e.g. html, simply do:

     $ make html